KeidsID/KeidsID/README.md

 - 👋 Hi, I’m Kemal Idris from Indonesia
-- 👀 I’m interested in coding app
+- 👀 I’m interested in coding app on any platform
-- 🌱 I’m currently learning Flutter
 - 📫 How to reach me : kemalidris3362@gmail.com

 <!---